-The Victorian State Library (originally the Melbourne Public Library) opened in 1854, when Queen Victoria was just 35 years old.
-Australia’s oldest library was also one of the first free public libraries in the world and has contributed greatly to Melbourne’s literary status as the second City of Literature in the world and the first Creative City in Australia.
+The State Library (originally the Melbourne Public Library) opened in 1854, when Queen Victoria was just 35 years old.
+Australia’s oldest library and one of the first public libraries in the world.
+Our beautiful library contributes to Melbourne’s literary status as the second global City of Literature and the first Creative City in Australia.
 According to the City of Literature website, Melburnians consume more books, magazines and newspapers per capita than any other city in Australia.
-So now I’m not entirely sure if I was born with an innate love of literature or whether it was just part of my social conditioning as a Victorian and Melburnian.
+So, maybe my innate love of literature is just part of my social conditioning as a Victorian and Melburnian.

-The library hosts over two million visitors each year and the state government has grand plans for her future.
+In modern day Melbourne, the library hosts over two million visitors each year, prompting significant state government investment for the future.
 The State Library is currently raising money to begin a five year redevelopment called Vision 2020.
-Libraries today are becoming a place of modern information technology and are gradually adapting to the changing needs of our contemporary world.
-The Vision 2020 project will see the complete transformation of many of the libraries public spaces, facilities and educational programs with an aim of taking the importance of this literary gem into the future, making it a space for the future generations to enjoy.
+Libraries are adapting to the changing needs of our contemporary world, the Vision 2020 project will see the complete transformation of the libraries public spaces, facilities and educational programs to create a modern space that future generations will use and appreciate.

-When you visit the library there are a number of highlights.
-The first being the dome viewing platform at the very top of the building, offering a spectacular birds eye view of the La Trobe Reading Room.
+The State Library is an architectural beauty, particularly the dome viewing platform at the very top of the building that provides a spectacular birds eye view of the La Trobe Reading Room.
 At these great heights you can also see the magnificent Shakespeare Window, originally made for the Apollo Music Hall in 1862 and later bequeathed to the library in 1960.
-You can take the elevator up and I usually walk down via the Dome Galleries.
-There is a wonderful exhibition called, World of the Book, which is showing until the end of 2018.
-One of my favourite exhibits is The Changing Face of Victoria, which includes Ned Kelly’s infamous armour (complete with bullet holes) and his original Jerilderie letter.
-Be sure to also explore the phenomenal Cowen Art Gallery, which showcases Victorian artwork, detailing the history of the state from colonisation to modern day, including early snapshots of Melbourne and portraits of influential Australian figures.
-The best part is… entry is free, so you can immerse yourself in Victorian history and culture even when you’re flat broke.
-When I do have a few spare pennies, I love to check out the Readings Bookshop inside the library lobby, all of Melbourne’s Readings bookshops are brimming with literary classics and are a pleasure to spend some time.
+I usually take the elevator up to the top and then walk back down via the Dome Galleries.
+One of my favourite exhibits is The Changing Face of Victoria, which includes the armour worn by Australia’s infamous bushranger, Ned Kelly (complete with bullet holes), and his original Jerilderie letter.